 VEC = NEC × NDAYS × HO × REC

-(A) The number of evaporative coolers in the service area (NEC) may be estimated based on a sample meeting the criteria specified in paragraph (D).
+(A) The number of evaporative coolers in the service area (NEC) may be estimated based on a representative sample of customers meeting the criteria specified in paragraph (D).

 (B) The evaporative cooler operating hours (HO) may be a daily average based on a sample meeting the criteria specified in paragraph (D).
 A supplier shall use the service area average operating hours or the daily maximum operating hours, whichever is lower.